engmyahya/Algorithms/README.md

 # Algorithms
-Code implementation for algorithms and Data structure using C# and TypeScript.
+Code implementation for algorithms and Data structure using C#, JavaScript and TypeScript.